open-telemetry/oteps/text/0000-separate-context-propagation.md

 In some languages, a single, widely used Context implementation exists.
 In other languages, there many be too many  implementations, or none at all.
 In the cases where there is not an extremely clear pre-existing option available, OpenTelemetry should provide its own Context implementation.

-While the above explanation represents the default OpenTelemetry approach to context propagation, it is important to note that some languages may already contain a form of context propagation.
-For example, Go has a the context.Context object, and widespread conventions for how to pass.
+While the specification defines the default OpenTelemetry approach to context propagation, it is important to note that in some languages, a form of context propagation may already exist.
+For example, Go has a the context.Context object, and widespread conventions for how to pass it down the call stack.

-Span data is used as labels for metrics and traces.
-This can quickly add overhead when propagated in-band.
-But, because this data is write-only, how this information is transmitted remains undefined.

 ## Default Propagators